 - 1 tablespoon vanilla extract

-- In a large bowl, whisk together the yolks, salt and vanilla.
+- In a large bowl, whisk together 5 large egg yolks, ½ tsp kosher salt and 1 tablespoon vanilla extract.
 Set aside while you make the butterscotch.

-- Melt the butter over medium low heat.
-Add the brown sugar and stir until the sugar looks like wet sand.
+- Melt 2 oz unsalted butter over medium low heat.
+Add 8 oz dark brown sugar and stir until the sugar looks like wet sand.

 - Cook on medium low, stirring occasionally, for 5 minutes.
 The mixture will begin to liquify.

 - Cook over low heat for 10 minutes, whisking occasionally until the butterscotch becomes more viscous, very smooth and silky.
-Whisk in the remaining cream and the milk.
+Whisk in the remaining cream and 12 oz whole milk.
 Reduce the heat to low.